 What will I study as an ESL student?

 - Full-time students attend English classes 21 hours each week.

-- There are two core classes in Oral Communication and Reading & Writing.
+- There are three core classes in Oral Communication, Reading & Vocabulary, and Writing & Grammar.

 What is the Intensive English Program schedule?